 - Store all drops and ointments as instructed on the box or container and keep them out of reach of children.

 - Some drops contain drugs or preservatives that damage contact lenses.
-If you wear contact lenses, you should take them out.
+Do not wear contact lenses until instructed by your doctor.

 Seek urgent medical help

 See your doctor or go to the emergency department of your nearest hospital if: